First Battle of Algeciras: Aftermath

 In France, the victory was the cause of celebration, Le Moniteur Universel declaring that "the combat covers the French arms with glory and shows what they are capable of".
 Linois was proclaimed a national hero and presented with a Sabre d'honneur by Napoleon.
 The French victory over a significantly stronger British force was an unusual event in the war during which the Royal Navy had dominated at sea.
 Saumarez publicly represented the battle as a victory, declaring that he had "compleately [sic] succeeded in disabling the Enemy's ships", although in private he acknowledged the defeat.
 Historian Richard Gardiner commented that "The well trained and led French had fought hard and skillfully and a combination of weather, luck and shore support had given them the victory against a superior force of which they had captured one.
 It is, however, also significant that this rare British setback occurred close inshore with all the difficulties and chanciness that implied."

-In popular culture

-The First Battle of Algeciras is depicted near the end of the 1969 historical novel Master and Commander, the first book in the Aubrey–Maturin series by English author Patrick O'Brian.
-The main characters also witness the second battle a few days later.

-The battle is the tutorial level for naval combat in the 2010 video game Napoleon: Total War.
-Unlike the real event, the battle in the game takes place at sea, rather than in a harbour, and the British lose their entire fleet of five vessels, rather than one.